 The implant post is placed into the jawbone during a dental procedure.
 Comfort is very important.
 Local anesthetic is used, and comfort options may be available depending on your needs and the complexity of treatment.

-After placement, the gums heal and the bone begins to attach to the implant.
+After placement, the gums heal, and the bone begins to attach to the implant.
 This bonding process is called osseointegration.

 Healing time varies from person to person.
 In many cases, it can take a few months for the implant to fully bond with the bone.
 During this time, you may wear a temporary tooth replacement so you can still smile with confidence.

-Once the implant is stable, the abutment is placed and impressions are taken for your final crown, bridge, or implant-supported denture.
+Once the implant is stable, the abutment is placed, and impressions are taken for your final crown, bridge, or implant-supported denture.
 The final restoration is made to match your smile as closely as possible in color and shape.

 Implants need good home care and regular dental visits.
 We will show you how to brush and clean around your implant and restorations.
 Routine cleanings and exams help protect your investment and keep your gums healthy.